Tooth Extractions in Wayne, MI

 By following these post-op recommendations, you’ll be able to alleviate your discomfort, reduce the risk of infection, and speed up your overall recovery:

-- Take medications prescribed by Dr. Khan or use any pain relievers like Aleve or Tylenol.
+- Take medications prescribed by Dr. Seth or use any pain relievers like Aleve or Tylenol.

 - Gently bite on the gauze to subside bleeding and to allow a clot to form in the tooth socket.

 - Change out the gauze pads every three to four hours after the removal until bleeding stops.

 - Apply ice to your outside cheeks for 10 minutes at a time to minimize swelling.

 - Avoid rinsing, spitting, or using a straw for 24 hours so you don’t dislodge the blood clot.